ORAL HEALTH = OVERALL HEALTH

 - Go overboard with bleaching!
 Over-bleaching your teeth can make them very sensitive to hot and cold foods, thus causing a variety of other problems.

 - While using mouthwash, one should keep swish the solution in your mouth for 30 – 60 seconds.

-- There are different mouthwashes for different functions: an antiseptic one to kill the bacteria, fluoride wash to reduce the chances of caries, an extra strength mouthwash for bad breath.
-Evaluate your needs and use accordingly.
+- There are different mouthwashes for different functions: an antiseptic one to kill the bacteria, fluoride wash to reduce the chances of caries, an extra-strength mouthwash for bad breath.
+Evaluate your needs and use them accordingly.
 Mouthwash is not a substitute for brushing.

 - Try to rinse your mouth after each meal to make there is no food stuck in your teeth.

 - Floss, while not popular in India, helps in keeping the teeth healthy.
 It cleans out the space between teeth that the bristles of the brush cannot reach.

 - Try avoiding hard candies and other acid-producing foods

 - Sugary sweets are best eaten in the daytime.

 - Visit your dentist once in six months as a part of your regular schedule.
 Don’t wait till toothaches or other obvious symptoms to see your dentist.